|Real-Time Rendering Resources|

 Gamasutra has a old but informative article on the theory behind mipmapping.

 S3TC texture compression has become a standard part of DirectX, renamed DXTn texture compression.
 An outdated but free manipulation and compression library is available for manipulating DXTn (DDS) format textures (the package also converts heightfields to normal maps).
 Source code is available.
 The Unreal developer network has an excellent article on DXTC compression and quality comparison.
-Gamasutra has a techniques and tips article about texture compression.
 DevIL is an open-source image conversion library that reads and writes DDS and many other formats.

 Humus has some textures available for experimentation.

-We mention this overview in the book, and it's worth another mention here: a thorough survey of displacement mapping techniques.
+We mention this overview in the book, and it's worth another mention here: an old but thorough survey of displacement mapping techniques.

 Just because a paper is ancient does not mean it's dated - math doesn't rot.
 Heckbert has written a worthwhile Survey of Texture Mapping and a more in-depth work, Fundamentals of Texture Mapping and Image Warping.
 Many interesting applications of texture mapping are discussed at Paul Haeberli's site.

-ATI has a program called MeshMapper which generates normal, displacement, and ambient occlusion maps from a low and high resolution model.
+ATI has an old program called MeshMapper which generates normal, displacement, and ambient occlusion maps from a low and high resolution model.

 Poynton's color space FAQ contains much solid information on the topic.
 The CVRL website has a huge amount of easily downloadable primary research data relating to color.
-A chromaticity diagram applet from the RIT Introduction to Color page made the image used in the book.
 There are numerous other webpages on colorimetry and related topics, such as this overview and this on chromaticity diagrams.

 Color spectra data for acrylic paints are available for download.

 Bruce Lindbloom's site summarizes color conversion equations, and includes a table for converting between the popular color spaces (see his "Math" link).
 There are some useful notes on correct and efficient conversion between RGB and YUV color spaces.
 Interestingly, the chromaticity function is not a simple triangle, as it is usually shown.